AnikethDandu/rotten-tomatoes-scraper/README.md

 # Rotten Tomatoes Scraper
 [![forthebadge](http://forthebadge.com/images/badges/made-with-python.svg)](http://forthebadge.com)

-A Python CLI tool that returns a list of top movies from the [Rotten Tomatoes Website](https://www.rottentomatoes.com).
+A Python CLI tool that returns a list of top rated movies from the [Rotten Tomatoes Website](https://www.rottentomatoes.com).

 ## Installation
 Make sure you have installed git.
 Run the following command in your desired project directory to get the scripts on your computer.